Senails/markdownText/README.md

 			owner,
 			JULIANDAY(story_completed_at) - JULIANDAY(first_move_to_in_development) as time_on_story
 		FROM stats
-		WHERE owner != "" AND epic_name != "SUPPORT BUG REPORTS"
+		WHERE owner != '' AND epic_name != 'SUPPORT BUG REPORTS'
 	)
 	GROUP BY owner